 Submit our free New Student Application.
 It gets the process started by assigning you a student ID/X-number.
-It also allows us to better communicate with you throughout the enrollment process. www.waubonsee.edu/apply www.waubonsee.edu/financialaid or www.waubonsee.edu/scholarships
+It also allows us to better communicate with you throughout the enrollment process.

+www.waubonsee.edu/apply

 STEP 2.
 Find Financial Resources